bemit/satellite-app/README.md

 For Satellite are optimized packages that each on is own encapsulates one system part.

-Only the event core is needed, all other packages can be replaced with any PSR implementation.
+Only the event core is needed, most packages can be replaced with any PSR implementation or another framework or nothing at all.

-To integrate fully into Satellite, replacements must implement handling the dispatched event instead of the package that would normally handle the execution and encapsulates the dependencies.
+To integrate fully into Satellite, replacements of core events must implement handling the dispatched event instead of the package that would normally handle the execution and encapsulates the dependencies.

 - `orbiter/satellite`
     - the core + event handler